 - Whatever happened to greasing the pan with oil/crisco/pam?

 So I thought I’d take a minute and explain a few reasons why I think parchment paper (also sometimes called baking paper) should be in your kitchen.
-Also why in my cookbook, Kid Chef Bakes For The Holidays, I use parchment paper so often.
+Also why in both of my cookbooks, Kid Chef Bakes For The Holidays, and Candy Land The Official Cookbook I use parchment paper so often.

 You’ll find rolls of parchment paper in pretty much any grocery store, and it comes in both bleached (white) and unbleached (brown.)